leosantanaoliva/Formula1_Data_analysis/README.md

 # Formula1 Data analysis

 Project Overview
-This project showcases a complete data pipeline, starting from the extraction of a Formula 1 dataset from an API using Python, transferring it to a SQL Server, and then performing extensive data cleaning and transformation.
-The ultimate goal is to prepare the dataset for detailed analysis and visualization.
+This project showcases a complete data pipeline, end-to-end, starting from the extraction of a Formula 1 dataset from an API using Python in a Jupyter Notebook, transferring it to a PostgreSQL database, and then performing extensive data cleaning and transformation using SQL.
+The result is new tables prepared to conduct detailed analysis on drivers' performance.

-Table of Contents:

-- Introduction
-- Project Structure
-- Installation
-- Data Extraction
-- Data Transfer
-- Data Cleaning and Transformation
-- Data Analysis
-- Conclusion

-## Introduction
 ## Dataset Structure

 1. Driver: Name of the Formula 1 driver.